What is Bloatware and How to Remove It

 Using a bloatware remover tool

 Although you can manually remove bloatware, you may want to consider getting a bloatware remover.
-These tools can make it easy to identify and remove bloatware on your device.
-It may even remove pre-installed apps that the manufacturer blocks you from deleting.
+These tools can make identifying and removing bloatware on your device easy.
+It may even remove preinstalled apps that the manufacturer blocks you from deleting.

 However, there are some risks involved.
-You will need to give the software permission to root your phone and give it admin status.
-This may void your device's warranty and give the software a lot of control over your device.
-This may not be a good option for your needs.
-If you do go this route, be fully aware of how it can affect your desktop and phone security.
+You must give the software permission to root your phone and give it admin status.
+This may void your device's warranty and give the software a lot of control over your device, making it not a good option for your needs.
+If you go this route, be fully aware of how it can affect your desktop and phone security.
 Make sure to choose a trustworthy bloatware remover.

 How do I avoid bloatware?

-It's not always possible to avoid bloatware.
-But there are some steps you can take to minimize the chances of having bloatware.
+It's not always possible to avoid bloatware, but there are some steps you can take to minimize the chances of having it.

 • Pay attention during the installation process.
 When you open a new phone or desktop, there is a process to set it up.
 Don't agree to everything without reading it.
 You may find you have options to not automatically download apps, and you can unselect these choices.
 Taking the time to read the fine print can prevent you from downloading bloatware and apps you don't need.

 • Review apps and programs on your device.
-Occasionally you should review what is downloaded on your devices.
-You may notice unwanted programs, and you can begin the process of removing them before it takes over your computer space.
+Occasionally, you should review what is downloaded on your devices.
+You may notice unwanted programs, and you can begin the process of removing them before they take over your computer space.

 Use antivirus software to block bloatware